Chavaragiri: History

 After World War II, a large scale migration of people from Central Travancore especially from Meenachil Thaluk (Palai) to Chavaragiri.
 The migration continued well into the 1970s and 80s.
 Many of these migrants were Roman Catholic Christians who had an agricultural background.
 These people changed the agricultural practices to this area.
 They introduced cash crops like rubber and daily staples like tapioca to this area.

 Politics

-Chavaragiri is part of the Kasargode Lok Sabha constituency and Trikaripur Assembly Constituency.
+Chavaragiri is part of the Kasaragod Lok Sabha constituency and Thrikaripur Assembly constituency.
 The main political parties in Chavaragiri are the Indian National Congress, Kerala Congress (M) and CPI(M).
-CPI(M) member P. Karunakaran is the present MP from Kasargod.
-M.Rajagopalan, CPI(M) is the sitting MLA of Trikaripur Assembly Constituency.
+Congress member Rajmohan Unnithan is the present MP of Kasaragod.
+Sandeep Varier, INC is the sitting MLA of Thrikaripur.